bbauska/JS-InterviewQuestions-JS/README.md

 <h3>151: Which popup allows the user to enter the input?</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h4>Answer:</h4>

-Prompt box allows the user to enter the input.
-It provides the user with text box for input and two buttons (“ok and cancel”).
+<p>Prompt box allows the user to enter the input.
+It provides the user with text
+box for input and two buttons (“ok and cancel”).
 On selecting “Ok”, it returns true otherwise false.
 Example: